SEVENTUS/Elementary-Math-Assessment-Data-Analysis/README.md

 Introduction and Motivation: Explanation of the purpose of the analysis and its importance.</n>

-Setup and Requirements: Instructions on installing necessary Python libraries.
+Setup and Requirements: Instructions on installing necessary Python libraries.</n>

-Load Data: Loading the assessment data from the provided Excel file.
+Load Data: Loading the assessment data from the provided Excel file.</n>

-Data Cleaning and Preparation: Steps to clean and prepare the data for analysis.
+Data Cleaning and Preparation: Steps to clean and prepare the data for analysis.</n>

-Data Analysis: Detailed analysis to identify trends and insights.
+Data Analysis: Detailed analysis to identify trends and insights.</n>

-Visualization: Visualization of the findings using various plots.
+Visualization: Visualization of the findings using various plots.</n>

-Conclusion: Summary of findings and recommendations for teachers.
+Conclusion: Summary of findings and recommendations for teachers.</n>

-Note: All the data and values do not reflect actual performance from these schools.
+Note: All the data and values do not reflect actual performance from these schools.</n>